Alia Bhatt: Philanthropy

+Entrepreneurship

 Bhatt designed her own clothing line for women in 2014 for the online fashion portal Jabong.com and in 2018, she launched her own line of handbags for VIP Industries.
 She is also an investor in the beauty company Nykaa and in India's first biomaterial startup Phool.co.
 In 2022, she launched her own sustainable maternity and children's clothing brand, named Ed-a-Mamma.
+For helping to nurture kids’ love for animals and nature, Ed-a-Mamma was awarded the PETA India's Vegan Fashion Award for Best Vegan Kidswear Brand in 2021.
+As of July 2023, the company has an estimated valuation of ₹1.5 billion.
+In September that year, Reliance Retail acquired a majority stake of 51% in the company.
+The following year, Bhatt wrote the children's picture book Ed Finds a Home, the first part in a planned The Adventures of Ed-a-Mamma series, about a young girl with supernatural abilities.